Table of Contents

 Consumer rights are applicable.

-4) Price and Delivery Costs
+4) Deposit, Price and Delivery Costs

-4.1 The price of the Goods shall be the price set out in the Order, or, if no price is quoted, the price set out in the Supplier’s published price list in force as at the date of delivery.
+4.2 The price of the Goods shall be the price set out in the Order, or, if no price is quoted, the price set out in the Supplier’s published price list in force as at the date of delivery.

-4.2 The Supplier may, by giving notice to the Customer at any time 2 Business Days before delivery, increase the price of the Goods to reflect any increase in the cost of the Goods that is due to:
+4.3 The Supplier may, by giving notice to the Customer at any time 2 Business Days before delivery, increase the price of the Goods to reflect any increase in the cost of the Goods that is due to:

 - any factor beyond the Supplier’s control (including foreign exchange fluctuations, increases in taxes and duties, and increases in labour, materials and other manufacturing costs);